telerik/xaml-docs/controls/radmulticolumncombobox/gridview-itemssourceprovider.md

 > The topic is discussed in details in the [Defining Columns]({%slug gridview-columns-defining-columns%}) article.

+>important These properties affect only the Columns manually defined through the GridViewItemsSourceProvider.
+All Columns can be accessed through the __GridViewDropDownContentManager.Columns__ after the grid is loaded.

 Both manual and automatic column definitions are supported.
 Also, the width of the columns of RadGridView can be set.
 The following two properties are exposed by __GridViewItemsSourceProvider__ for this purpose.

 * __AutoGenerateColumns__: A boolean property determining whether the columns will be automatically or manually generated.
 Its default value is __True__.